 - Voicemail Passcodes - A new voicemail passcode will be set for you.
 On the day of migration you can retrieve the new code from the PPS (PennNet Phone Service) web portal.

-- The full list of which settings will be migrated has more details.
+The full list of settings that will be migrated has more details.

 Phones that manage multiple lines are not part of the migration and will remain on PennNet for now.